hermidalc/ml-lung-cancer/met/README.md

-# ML Prediction of Diagnosis in Lung Cancer Using Metabolomics Data
+# ML Prediction in Lung Cancer Using Metabolomics Data

-Using machine learning methods to predict lung cancer diagnosis in cancer patients using metabolomics data.
+Using machine learning methods to predict lung cancer diagnosis/prognosis using metabolomics data.